creusot-rs/creusot/README.md

 REPO/mlcfg PATH/TO/PROGRAM.rs -o PATH/TO/OUTPUT.mlcfg
 ```
 If you omit the `-o ...` part, it outputs MLCFG to stdout.
-(The file extension of MLCFG is not relevant to Why3.)
+(Note that the file extension of MLCFG is not relevant to Why3.)
+When you use `mlcfg`, the current directory should be somewhere in `REPO` to have `cargo` read `REPO/rust-toolchain`.

 You can play with examples in [creusot/tests/should_succeed](creusot/tests/should_succeed).
 (There we have `*.stdout` files for the MLCFG outputs.)